Water-Based Pomade vs Oil-Based Pomade

 Price

-In our webshop, you have different price ranges for both categories.
-The price difference between water-based and oil-based pomades are not very big.
-In general, the cost of a water-based pomade is just slightly higher.
+In our webshop, you have different price ranges for both Categories.
+The price difference between water-based Pomades and oil-based Pomades is not very large.
+Overall, the costs of a water-based Pomade are slightly higher.
 The main reason for this is the ingredients and complex formulas.
-Oil-based pomades tend to have fewer ingredients and are a bit more simplistic in terms of formulas.
-Of course, this then also makes it cheaper.
-The oil-based pomade therefore scores just a little better in this regard.
+Oil-based Pomades often have fewer ingredients and are somewhat simpler in terms of formulas.
+This, of course, makes them cheaper.
+The Oil-Based Pomade scores slightly better on this point.

-What is perhaps even more important than price is the longevity of your pomade.
-If you have to pay a little more, but your product lasts twice as long, it's obviously worth those few pennies.
-In general, your oil-based pomade will last longer than water-based.
-This, of course, is because your oil-based pomade is harder to wash out.
-As a result, you therefore need less the next time you style your hair.
-This means that your pomade will last much longer.
-One application can be used for several days, whereas your water-based pomade disappears right down your shower drain.
-Suppose you want to avoid this by not washing your hair for a few days, the water-based pomade still loses its shine.
-As a result, you can't avoid putting some product back in.
-The bottom line is that you can do much longer with your jar of oil-based pomade.
+What might be even more important than the Price, is the lifespan of your Pomade.
+If you have to pay a little more, but your product lasts twice as long, it's definitely worth those extra cents.
+Overall, your oil-based Pomade lasts longer than the water-based one.
+This is, of course, because your oil-based Pomade is harder to wash out.
+Therefore, you need less for the next time you style your Hair.
+This means your Pomade lasts much longer.
+One application can be used for multiple days, while your water-based Pomade goes straight down the drain.
+Suppose you want to prevent this by not washing your Hair for a few days, the Water-Based Pomade still loses its shine.
+You can't avoid reapplying some product.
+The conclusion is that you can use your jar of oil-based Pomade for much longer.

 Diversity

-Finally, you can expect more diversity from oil-based pomade.
-There are many different kinds you can buy.
-High shine or medium shine.
-Light hold to heavy hold.
-Water-based pomades are a little more limited in this regard.
-From all water-based pomades, you can expect a hard, shiny hold.
-However, this is not necessarily a negative.
-In fact, for many men, this is exactly what they need.
-But a true pomade connoisseur prefers to choose between all the different types of oil-based pomades.
-Therefore, the oil-based pomade scores its last (and decisive) point here.
+Finally, you can expect more diversity from the Pomade based on oil.
+There are many different types you can buy.
+High Shine or medium Shine.
+Light Hold to heavy Hold.
+Pomades based on water are somewhat more limited in this regard.
+Of all water-based Pomades, you can expect a hard, shiny Hold.
+However, this is not necessarily negative.
+For many men, this is exactly what they need.
+But a true Pomade connoisseur prefers to choose between all the different types of Pomades based on oil.
+That is why the oil-based Pomade scores its last (and decisive) point here.

-Before we pick a winner, it is useful to once again list all the advantages.
+Before we choose a winner, it's useful to list all the advantages once more.
 That way, despite the outcome of this battle, you can choose your own winner.

 • Easy to wash out